Hints allow you to specify the execution plan that the optimizer should generate.

 Common hints and syntax

-INDEX hint
+INDEX Hint

-- The syntax of the
+- The Oracle syntax of the

-INDEXhint in Oracle mode is as follows:
+INDEXhint is as follows:

 SELECT/*+INDEX(table_name index_name) */ * FROM table_name;

-- The syntax of the
+- The MySQL syntax of the

-INDEXhint in MySQL mode is as follows:
+INDEXhint is as follows:

 table_name [[AS] alias] [index_hint_list]